IETF-TEAS-WG/ietf-teas-yang-path-computation/draft-ietf-teas-yang-path-computation.md

 ## Path Computation with Global Path Constraint {#global-path-constraint-example}

-This example uses the path computation RPC defined in this document to request the computation of the path for the tunnel defined in section 12.3 of of {{!I-D.ietf-teas-yang-te}}.
+This example uses the path computation RPC defined in this document to request the computation of the path for the tunnel defined in {{Section 12.3 of !I-D.ietf-teas-yang-te}}.
 The 'named path constraint' is created in section 12.2 of {{!I-D.ietf-teas-yang-te}} applies to this path computation request.

 ~~~~ ascii-art
 POST /restconf/operations/ietf-te:tunnels-path-compute HTTP/1.1